New South Wales Consolidated Acts

 DIRECTOR OF PUBLIC PROSECUTIONS ACT 1986 - SECT 15A

-Disclosures by investigating police officers
+Disclosures by law enforcement or investigating officers

-15A Disclosures by investigating police officers
+15A Disclosures by law enforcement or investigating officers

-(2) The duty of disclosure continues until one of the following happens:
+(2) The duty of disclosure continues until one of the following happens--

 (a) the Director decides that the accused person will not be prosecuted for the alleged offence,